ocaml/ocaml.org/data/success_stories/ahrefs.md

 1. **Embrace Simplicity:** OCaml’s type system is intuitive yet powerful, enabling developers to build expressive and reliable applications without unnecessary complexity.
 2. **Invest in Learning:** Training the team in OCaml is essential but rewarding.
 Tools like the Melange playground can make the onboarding process smoother and more approachable.
 3. **Build Tailored Solutions:** By leveraging OCaml’s expressiveness, Ahrefs avoided generic frameworks in favor of custom-built solutions that addressed their unique needs.
 While this approach requires more ownership, it results in greater efficiency and precision.
-4. **Anticipate Challenges with Bindings:** Writing bindings can be complex, but resources from the Melange community simplify this process.
+4. **You Will need to Write Bindings:** Writing bindings can be complex, but resources from the community simplify this process.
 5. **Adopt Gradually:** Starting with small contributions to libraries or limited integrations can help teams build confidence before transitioning fully to OCaml.

 ## Open Source